Rockstar Dundee: Independent and cancelled projects (2013–2019)

 In February 2013, Ruffian Games announced Tribal Towers.
 The game was conceptualised as "a quirky, side-on, real-time projectile combat game" but an alpha test phase showed that the game and its controls were too complicated.
 After temporarily putting the game on hold, the studio reworked it as Game of Glens, a game inspired by competitive Highland games that combined elements of Angry Birds, Minecraft, and World of Goo.
-When Square Enix launched the pilot phase of its crowdfunding initiative Collective in January 2014, Game of Glens was among the three games seeking funding.
+When Square Enix launched the pilot phase of its crowdfunding initiative, Square Enix Collective, in January 2014, Game of Glens was among the three games seeking funding.
 User polls conducted for the three projects showed that only 39% of respondents were ready to fund Game of Glens, compared to the 90% for World War Machine and 83% for Moon Hunters.
 Much of the backlash stemmed from users expecting another Crackdown game from Ruffian Games rather than a casual game.
 As a result, the development for Game of Glens was halted in April 2014.

 Noyce left Ruffian Games in late 2013, moved to Finland with his girlfriend, and became an indie game developer.
 He had attempted to create a Finnish satellite studio for the company to take advantage of investment opportunities in the country but "it was probably the wrong time to make the move and it didn't quite work out".
 In August 2014, Ruffian Games announced the cooperative action game Hollowpoint with Paradox Interactive as its publisher.
 Paradox Interactive had penned a deal with Sony that would have made the game on console temporarily exclusive to the PlayStation 4.
 However, shortly after releasing a second trailer in mid-2015, Ruffian Games and Paradox Interactive ended their partnership due to creative differences.
 The game's development was put on hold and the publisher intended to re-evaluate the game's creative direction.
 The studio then worked on Fragmental, a twin-stick shooter with local multiplayer inspired by Hotline Miami that the studio self-published in Steam Early Access in February 2016.
 The studio's RADtv, a virtual reality game involving hotseat multiplayer, was released in August 2019.

 Acquisition by Rockstar Games (2019–present)

 In October 2019, Ruffian Games was announced as working with Rockstar Games on games that were not further specified.
-Take-Two Interactive, Rockstar Games' parent company, acquired Ruffian Games in October 2020, which became part of Rockstar Games as Rockstar Dundee.
+Take-Two Interactive, Rockstar Games's parent company, acquired Ruffian Games in October 2020 and integrated it with Rockstar Games as Rockstar Dundee.
 At the time, the studio had approximately 40 employees.
-Liddon and Thomson remained with Rockstar Dundee as co-studio directors.
+Liddon and Thomson remained with Rockstar Dundee as the co-studio directors.